esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 sudo chmod 644 drupal/web/sites/default/*services.yml
 ```

 Please log into your Archipelago and test/check all is working.
-Your Configurations will have changed (the yml files) so its a good moment to get yourself a package of those and after checking them you can export them
+Your Configurations will have changed (the .yml files) so it's a good moment to get yourself a package of those and after checking them you can export them.

 Type to get all the options.